FlorianS4/Project-1-Soccer/README.md

 - this part consists of 6 pictures that show players of the club while they are playing football.
 From children to adults, women to men, these pictures represent the different age ranges that are represent in the club.
 They are meant to visualize different things the club is doing to the user.

 ![Picture of image gallery mobile view](docs/readme-images/image-gallery-mobile-view.png)
 - depending on the screen size, the image gallery is responsive.
-On small screens it therefore has all 6 picture in a row.
-- On bigger screens it has 2 Rows of each 3 pictures.
+On smaller screens it therefore has all 6 picture in one column below each other.
+On bigger screens it has 2 Rows of each 3 pictures.
 ### Contentpart About Us
 - The About Us section contains 3 different parts.
 #### Timeline